Command Line Parameters

 xray convert

-Convert config to protobuf, or convert typedMessage to JSON
+Convert configuration files to protobuf or convert typedMessage to JSON.

 xray convert <command> [arguments]